Counselling

 Low self-esteem issues and body esteem

 Low self-esteem issues are quite often the root cause of many other problems, including addiction, relationship and marital problems and co-dependency.
 Low self-esteem can impact your life in many ways.
 During the therapy sessions, we’ll look at what is affecting your self-esteem, how to avoid negative self-talk, how to connect meaningfully with people who are important to you.
-You will discover how to learn to be more assertive and have proper boundaries, how to set realistic challenges and goals for yourself.
-How to focus on your positive characteristics and tendencies and ultimately how to take good care of yourself is another part of the counselling process.
-In short, we’ll look at how to empower yourself – starting with self-respect for yourself and acceptance – then building your confidence, competence and achievement so you can become a person you want to become.
+You will discover how to learn to be more assertive and have proper boundaries and how to set realistic challenges and goals for yourself.
+How to focus on your positive characteristics and tendencies and, ultimately, how to take good care of yourself is another part of the counselling process.
+In short, we’ll look at how to empower yourself – starting with self-respect for yourself and acceptance – then building your confidence, competence and achievement so you can become the person you want to become.

 Shame and guilt